CWC FAQs for Faculty and Staff

 How do I refer a student to counseling?

-After initiating a conversation with a student and you feel they would benefit from meeting with a mental health professional.
-Pose the Question, "from what we’ve talked about, it sounds like you have been under a lot of stress (students are more receptive to the term stress than psychological help).
+After initiating a conversation with a student you feel they would benefit from meeting with a mental health professional.
+Pose the Question, "From what we’ve talked about, it sounds like you have been under a lot of stress (students are more receptive to the term stress than psychological help).
 The CWC staff are trained to listen to students and help them deal with stress.
 I’d be willing to help you get an appointment, would that be okay?"

 Student responses: